-Many owners report their dogs sigh and may wonder what causes their sighing.
+Many owners report their dogs sigh or huff and puff and may wonder what causes their behavior.
 First off, what is really sighing?
 Why does it occur and what triggers humans and dogs to sigh?
 By taking a closer look into the phenomenon, we may deduce better what triggers sighing in dogs and when the behavior is innocuous or warrants a veterinary visit.

 The Art of Sighing